Syzygium cumini: Culinary uses

 Jambolan fruits have a sweet or slightly acidic flavor, are eaten raw, and may be made into sauces or jam.
 Fruits may be made into juice, jelly, sorbet, syrup (e.g., kala khatta), or fruit salad.

 Nutrition

 Raw fruit is 83% water, 16% carbohydrates, 1% protein, and contains negligible fat.
 In a reference amount of 100 g, the raw fruit provides 60 calories and a moderate content of vitamin C, with no other micronutrients in appreciable amounts (table).

-History
+Uses

-The 1889 book The Useful Native Plants of Australia records that the plant was referred to as "durobbi" by native Indigenous Australians, and that "The fruit is much eaten by the natives of India; in appearance it resembles a damson, has a harsh but sweetish flavour, somewhat astringent and acid.
-It is eaten by birds and is a favourite food of the flying fox (Brandis)."
+The 1889 book The Useful Native Plants of Australia states that this plant (referred to by the synonym Eugenia jambolana) was called durobbi by some Indigenous Australians.
+Dietrich Brandis also wrote of the plant:

+"The fruit is much eaten by the natives of India: in appearance it resembles a damson, has a harsh but sweetish flavour, somewhat astringent and acid.
+Is much eaten by birds; a favourite food of the large bat (flying fox).
+A kind of vinegar is prepared from it, which is used in diseases of the spleen."

 The fruit has been used in traditional medicine.